jay-johnson/network-pipeline/README.rst

 #.
 Packet processor consumes dictionary from message broker
 #.
 Packet processor flattens dictionary
 #.
 Packet processor periodically writes csv dataset from collected, flattened dictionaries (configurable for snapshotting csv on n-th number of packets consumed)
 #.
-(Coming soon) Flatten packets are forwarded to a model prediction key for models to predict if the network traffic is good or bad
+Flatten packets are published using JWT to a pre-trained Deep Neural Network for making predictions on if the network traffic is good or bad

 Envisioned Deployment
 ---------------------